RESEARCH

 Scalable MO Theory

-The computational cost of molecular orbital (MO) theory is on the orders of N4-N6 or even greater with respect to number of atoms N. The development of scalable methods to minimize the required orders is vitally important for large-scale MO calculations.
-We have studied fast algorithms and approximate decomposition schemes for electron repulsion integrals.
-The minimax quadrature was also introduced in Laplace-transformed Møller-Plesset perturbation theory.
-Those techniques have been applied to various hybrid methods consisting of many-body perturbation and coupled-cluster theories.
+The computational cost of molecular orbital (MO) theory exhibits a steep scaling of N4-N6 or higher, with respect to number of atoms N. Consequently, the development of scalable approaches that reduce the computational scaling is of crucial importance for large-scale MO calculations.
+We investigate fast algorithms and approximate decomposition schemes for electron repulsion integrals.
+Furthermore, minimax quadrature is incorporated into Laplace-transformed Møller-Plesset perturbation theory.
+Those methodologies have been successfully applied to various hybrid approaches integrating many-body perturbation and coupled-cluster theories.

 Explicitly Correlated F12 Electronic Structure Theory